hamdi-bouasker/Cipher-Shield/README.md

 Encrypt files using the AES-256 encryption algorithm, ensuring that both the files and their associated passwords are protected.

 ### Regex File Rename
 Utilize the regex-based file renaming feature to organize and rename files flexibly.
+If you want to use the counter please add this symbol **{n}**

 ## License